Pioneer Profiles : B

 Born in 1867 at N. S. and married in 1889 to Florence Miller.
 They had three children.
 He came to Lethbridge in 1889 where he was engaged in various lines of work until 1891 when he established a real estate and Insurance business.
 He was secretary, treasurer, member of Council, acting Mayor, City Assessor for Lethbridge.
 Also secretary of the Board of Trade, secretary of the Agricultural Society.
 One of the managers of Galt Hospital and secretary of the school board at different times over the years.

 John Bown was born in Brantford, Ontario in 1856 and died in 1932.
-He was admitted to the Ontario Bar in 1882 and moved to Calgary in 1885 until 1891 when he moved to Edmonton.
-In 1899 he married Phoebe Miller and they had two children, Emily Rachel and Walter John.
+He was admitted to the Ontario Bar in 1882.
+He was with the CPR legal department and moved to Calgary in 1885, opening an office in North Calgary, until 1891 when he moved to Edmonton.
+On Christmas Day 1899 in Calgary, he married Phoebe Miller and they had two children, Emily Rachel and Walter John.
 Bown practiced criminal law and was a member of several pioneer legal firms.
 In 1907, he was appointed solicitor for the City of Edmonton and created K.C.
 In 1930 he received an honorary doctorate from the University of Alberta.

 Married in 1880 at Winnipeg, Man.
 They had a family of three girls and two boys.
 Mr. Boyce came with the C.P.R. construction crew in 1883.
 Benjamin and his wife kept building houses for construction crews of the C.P.R. at Winnipeg, Calgary and Vancouver.
 After completion of the rail they returned to Calgary.
 He put up hay at High River for the N.W.
 M. P. Later went to Wetaskiwin where he built the Walker house and later the Driard.
 He returned to High River and ran a hotel there during Bob Edward's time.
 He also had a hotel at Sweetgrass, Montana for a time.